olcf/olcf-user-docs/systems/rhea_user_guide.rst

 -  localsystem: ssh username@rhea.ccs.ornl.gov -L 5901:rhea99:5901

-step 4 (local system)
+Step 4 (local system)
 ^^^^^^^^^^^^^^^^^^^^^

 Launch the vncviewer.
-When you launch the vncviewer that you downloaded you will need to specify ‘localhost:5901’.
+When you launch the vncviewer that you downloaded you will need to specify ``localhost:5901``.
 You will also set a passoword for the initial connection or enter the created password for subsequent connections.

 vmd-vgl.sh (GPU rendering)